New Jersey Child Custody Lawyer

 Our Englewood Lawyers are Here to Help with Your Child Custody Needs

 Our New Jersey child custody lawyers are with you whenever child custody decisions need to be made, including post-divorce modifications due to parental relocation or shifting needs of the children.
 Count on our experienced New Jersey family law attorneys to find a practical and creative solution to your unique needs that is best for your family.
-Call our Englewood office at 201-440-6300 for a free telephone consultation about your needs.
+Call our Englewood office at 201-440-6300 for a telephone consultation about your needs.